micahjsmith/pelican-bibliography/README.md

 The following variables can be configured in your `pelicanconf.py`:

 ```
-# A directory that contains the
+# A directory that contains the bibliography-related templates
-BIBLIOGRAPHY_RESEARCH_TEMPLATE: Union[str, os.PathLike]
+BIBLIOGRAPHY_RESEARCH_TEMPLATES: Union[str, os.PathLike]

 # A list of directories and files to look at for bibliographies, relative to PATH.
 BIBLIOGRAPHY_PATHS: List[str]